pnkskff/CodeWars-Solutions/README.md

 3. Also, if there is a more efficient or more understandable way of resolving the Challenge: Please Fork/Document/Push, let's build a Repo for all levels of Devs!!!

-4. Here are further details regarding auxilliary docs within the Repo:
+4. Here are further details regarding auxilliary docs and folders within the Repo:

    a.
 Instructions.js